Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-\makeparafit \bfcircled{4} - \emph{\bf Result Aggregation:} For a given simulation setting, each participant $\participant{i} \in \participantset$ will have its infection class $\infectionclass_i^{\currstep}$ updated at the end of every simulation step ${\currstep} \in [\simsteps]$.
-The goal of this phase to allow $\ri$ to obtain the aggregated number of participants per class (e.g., \#S, \#E, \#I, \#R) for each simulated time step.
-For this, we rely on a \emph{Secure Aggregation} functionality, denoted by $\funcAggregation$, which takes a $\numinfclass$-tuple of the form $\{\simclassval{1}{i},\ldots,\simclassval{\numinfclass}{i}\}^{\currstep}$ from each participant for every simulation step ${\currstep}$ and outputs the aggregate of this tuple over all the $\numparticipants$ participants to $\ri$.
+\iffullversion \emph{Running Example:} Let the simulated containment measure be the closure of schools.
+As Alice is simulated to be infectious, Alice's phone computes the infection likelihood for every single encounter it recorded on the day exactly two weeks ago (Day 1) \emph{except} those that occurred at her daughter's school.
+Then, Alice's phone combines the computed likelihood of each encounter with the corresponding unique encounter token to form tuples, which are then sent to the servers instantiating the anonymous communication channel.
+Using the encounter token as an address, the servers anonymously forward the likelihood to the person Alice has met, for example, Bob\textsubscript{1} (cf.~\fig{fig:simulation-execution}).
+Likewise, Bob\textsubscript{1} receives one message from each of the other participants he encountered and obtains the corresponding likelihood information.
+Bob\textsubscript{1} aggregates all likelihoods he obtained from his encounters on Day~1 and checks the aggregated result to a threshold defined by the $\ri$ to see if he has been infected in the simulation\footnote{Bob\textsubscript{1} obtains the aggregated likelihood in the actual protocol.}. \fi \item[{\bf \bfcircled{4} - Result Aggregation:}] For a given simulation setting, each participant $\participant{i} \in \participantset$ will have its infection class $\infectionclass_i^{\currstep}$ updated at the end of every simulation step ${\currstep} \in [\simsteps]$.
+This phase allows $\ri$ to obtain each simulated time step's aggregated number of participants per class (e.g., \#S, \#E, \#I, \#R).
+For this, we rely on a \emph{Secure Aggregation} functionality, denoted by $\funcAggregation$, which takes a $\numinfclass$-tuple of the form $\{\simclassval{1}{i},\ldots,\simclassval{\numinfclass}{i}\}^{\currstep}$ from each participant for every simulation step~${\currstep}$ and outputs the aggregate of this tuple over all the $\numparticipants$ participants to $\ri$.
 In this case, $\simclassval{k}{i}$ is an indicator variable for the $k$-th infection class, which is set to one if $\infectionclass_i^{\currstep} = \infclassval{k}$ and zero otherwise.
 Secure aggregation~\cite{erkin2013,kursawe2011,li2010,li2010} is a common problem in cryptography these days, particularly in the context of federated learning, and there are numerous solutions proposed for various settings, such as using TEEs, a semi-trusted server aggregating ciphertexts under homomorphic encryption, or multiple non-colluding servers that aggregate secret shares.
-In this work, we consider $\funcAggregation$ to be a black-box that can be instantiated using any of the existing solutions that are compatible with our framework.
+In this work, we consider $\funcAggregation$ a black box that can be instantiated using existing solutions compatible with our framework.